There’s one thing most miss when they try to talk to someone they just met…

 Here are me and my buddies on my “last supper” in Sweden

 While I was gone, we got some new folks in the co-living back in NYC.
 So yesterday I got a chance to get to know them.
+(Read about how to make friends in NYC here.)

 You know, I get emails every day and the most common questions are: “How do I start a conversation with a stranger?” and “How do I come up with things to say?”